In this section

 planning how to do them, solving problems that arise and

-people to remembering what needs to be done and in what
+people to remember what needs to be done and in what

 Intervention strategies may include: